orchid00/tidyverse_intro/README.md

     install.packages("tidyverse")

-## How is this repositiory structured?
+## How is this repository structured?

 - You can clone or download this repository to your computer.
 - We will go trough the material together and allow suficient time for exercises and questions.
+- If you do this on your own the slides will inform you more.

 ### Directory layout